IBM/svn-connector-for-storediq/README.md

 * **`__init__.py`**

-  It is as per the python convention to treat the directory as containing package.
+  It is as per the python convention to treat the directory as a python package.

 * **sdk_version.py**